 The first option is the Trafik, equivalent to a tobacconist or newsagent.
-They typically sell the standard range of stamps and not a lot else as far as postal services go – see the Trafik article for information.
+They typically sell a few stamps and not a lot else as far as postal services go – see the Trafik article for information.

 The second option is the Austrian postal service (German: Die Post, with the Po pronounced as in pot, so the word rhymes with flossed).

 Only one international tariff applies to postcards and “standard” letters, which are those letters up to 20g with maximum dimensions of 235mm (length) x 62mm (width) x 5mm (height) and minimum dimensions of 140mm by 90mm.
 At the time of writing, you need a €1 stamp for Europe and a €1.80 stamp for the rest of the world.

 With bigger envelopes, you can choose between two tariffs: priority and economy.
 Always use the priority tariff if you can.
 The price difference is relatively small, but the difference in delivery times can be quite large.

 When you write the address on your postcard or envelope, you can normally get away with using English for the country name.
 But if you’d like to use German, here are some of the common translations…